Monsters in Dungeons & Dragons: Monster types

 The 3rd edition of the game also used a broader type named "outsiders", encompassing any creature from the Outer Planes or Inner Planes.

 Notable monsters

-TSR 2009 – Monster Manual (1977)
+Monster Manual (1977)

-The Monster Manual (1977) was the initial monster book for the first edition of the Advanced Dungeons & Dragons game, published in 1977.
+The Monster Manual (1977) was the initial monster book for the first edition of the Advanced Dungeons & Dragons game, published by TSR, Inc. in 1977.
 Gary Gygax wrote much of the work himself, having included and expanded most of the monsters from the previous D&D supplements.
 Also included are monsters originally printed in The Strategic Review, as well as some originally found in early issues of The Dragon and other early game materials.
 This book expanded on the original monster format by including the stat lines on the same page as the monsters' descriptions and introducing more stats, expanding the length of most monster descriptions, and featuring illustrations for most of the monsters.
 The book contains a treasure chart and an index of major listings.